-- b.
+b.
 Duties.
 The Tournament Committee will be charged with the overall responsibility for the running of the tournament.
-This will include; - (i) checking the eligibility of each entry and any subsequent substitution (see Annex D). - (ii) informing a team of a change in the entry of an opposing team. - (iii) structure of the tournament and the draw (see Annex C). - (iv) scheduling of matches. - (v) appointment of officials (but see Rule 7e and Annex D Paragraph 4). - (vi) provision of the grounds and the necessary equipment. - (vii) overseeing, through the Club Welfare Officer, the welfare of ponies in particular their condition, shoeing and watering (see Rule 4). - (viii) dealing with any disciplinary matters or irregularity. - (ix) determing an order of merit (see Annex E). - c.
+This will include;

+- i.
+Checking the eligibility of each entry and any subsequent substitution (see Annex D). - ii.
+Informing a team of a change in the entry of an opposing team. - iii.
+Structure of the tournament and the draw (see Annex C). - iv.
+Scheduling of matches. - v.
+Appointment of officials (but see Rule 7e and Annex D Paragraph 3). - vi.
+Provision of the grounds and the necessary equipment. - vii.
+Overseeing, through the Club Welfare Officer, the welfare of ponies in particular their condition, shoeing and watering (see Rule 4).

+- viii.
+Dealing with any disciplinary matters or irregularity. - ix.
+Determining an order of merit (see Annex E).

+c.
 Authority.
 The Tournament Committee has authority over all matters pertaining to the Tournament.
-This will include jurisdiction over any offence committed within the grounds (see Rule 11), except that the authority of the referee and the umpires will be absolute immediately before, during and immediately after the game on matters regarding the conduct of play. - d.
+This will include jurisdiction over any offence committed within the grounds, except that the authority of the referee and the umpires will be absolute immediately before, during and immediately after the game on matters regarding the conduct of play.

+d.
 Match Not Started or Not Completed.
 On occasion, normally as a result of inclement weather, a match may be cancelled or postponed.
 If possible, the decision should be taken in time so that teams do not travel but if they have arrived at the ground then the Tournament Committee, having consulted the team captains, shall make the decision on whether to start the match.
 If started then the responsibility rests with the umpires as to whether the match should be stopped or not, again having consulted team captains.
 If possible, the match should be started or restarted as soon as conditions improve but, if not, the Tournament Committee must decide there and then with the two captains a date, time and location for the match to be played or completed to fit in with the overall tournament schedule.
 (See Rule 15c and Annex E paragraph 7).
 Consideration should be given to a Penalty Shoot Out (See Annex C para 8) if it is clear that the match cannot be started or completed.